 Wolfgang Amadeus Mozart’s Symphony No. 40

-Mozart wrote this symphony in the extraordinarily creative summer of 1788 (his last three symphonies, 39, 40, and 41 came out that summer).
+Mozart wrote this symphony in the extraordinarily creative summer of 1788 (his last three symphonies, Symphony No. 39, 40, and 41 came out that summer).
 It is sometimes referred to as the “Great G minor symphony,” to distinguish it from the “Little G minor symphony,” No. 25.
 These two pieces are the only extant minor key symphonies Mozart wrote.

 There are four movements: